|

 evil, following Jesus Christ’s way of peacemaking.
 This includes

-confronting America’s disordered attachment to military power that diminishes
+America’s disordered attachment to military power that diminishes

 available resources for humanitarian development, promoting the